nuitrcs/rworkshops/README.md

 There is [a video](https://campus.datacamp.com/courses/working-with-the-rstudio-ide-part-1/orientation?ex=3) covering the process available from DataCamp.

+If you do not have administrator privileges on your work computer, either work with the relevant IT department to get R and RStudio installed, or use a different laptop for the workshop.

-If, for some reason you can't install it, there are some web based options you could try for accessing R.  We are not endorsing these in anyway, just pointing out options that you could explore on your own if needed.
+If, for some reason you can't install R and RStudio, there are some web based options you could try for accessing R.  We are not endorsing these in anyway, just pointing out options that you could explore on your own if needed.
 They may not allow you to do all of the things we do in the workshops.

 [Data Scientist Workbench](https://datascientistworkbench.com/)